Toyunda/toyunda/README.txt

 		    For now you can't install (like make install), all binaries/.so go in the "build" directory -run what you want from the build directory
+	            You probably need to set GST_PLUGIN_PATH to gsttoyunda to launch the players based on the toyunda gstreamer plugin.

 	On Windows :
 		If you just want a "out of box" working QToyunda, go to the qtoyunda website and download the installer

-		If You want to compile QToyunda and co on windows : ok you are crazy.
+		If You want to compile QToyunda and co on Windows : ok you are crazy.
 		DON'T MAKE RELEASE BUILD, QtGStreamer seems having a prob with QTimer (need futher investigation)

 		I use Qtcreator + MSVC 10 (Visual Studio 2010) as compiler

 		1/Download and install Qtcreator and Qt SDK compiled with Visual Studio 20010 (search on qt-project website)

-		2/Install the gstreamer sdk from gstreamer.com (not .net), runtime and header
+		2/Install the gstreamer sdk from gstreamer.com (not .net), runtime and developpement files

-		3/Go to Qt-gstreamer wikipage to know how compile QtGStreamer http://gstreamer.freedesktop.org/wiki/QtGStreamer/BuildingOnWindows
+		3/Go to Qt-gstreamer wikipage to know how compile QtGStreamer (search an archive of this file, it's currently not available)
+		http://gstreamer.freedesktop.org/wiki/QtGStreamer/BuildingOnWindows

 		4/ Ok you got gstreamer and qt-gstreamer.
-Open toyunda.pro with QtCreator (check if he use the good Qt version (msvc) if you have the MinGW version also installed), edit plugins/qgstaudio.pro include/lib variable if you install qt-gstreamer in different location from the documentation.
+Open toyunda.pro with QtCreator (check if he use the good Qt version (msvc) if you have the MinGW version also installed), edit plugins/qgstaudio.pro and qtoytime.pro include/lib variable if you install qt-gstreamer in different location from the documentation.

 		5/ Compile the project.

-		6/ For gstreamer-toyunda open the gstreamer-toyunda Visual Studio solution, maybe you will have to fix the property file path (see gstreamer sdk documentation)
+		6/ For gstreamer-toyunda open the gstreamer-toyunda Visual Studio solution, maybe you will have to fix the property files path (see gstreamer sdk documentation)

 		7/ Edit the deploy_win32.bat in the build directory to change the path of the variable